tscode/StructPack.jl/README.md

 using Pkg
 Pkg.add("StructPack")
 ```
-Since some of its functionality depends on scoped values, it currently requires a julia version of 1.11 or newer.
+A julia version of 1.9 or newer is needed.
-This might be relaxed if there is demand.
+Support for the scoped value [`StructPack.context`](https://tscode.github.io/StructPack.jl/dev/formats/#StructPack.context) requires version 1.11 or newer.

 ## Usage
 To pack or unpack a value `val::T` via StructPack.jl, you must assign its type `T` a format `F <: Format`.